Solved! When Is the Best Time of Year for Spraying Fruit Trees?

 Avoid spraying fruit trees while flowers are open, since insecticides sprayed at that time kill bees and other pollinators.
 Read and follow all safety precautions to minimize personal exposure to pesticides.
 Always follow mixing instructions.
 Increasing the concentration of a spray does not kill insects faster, can kill more beneficial species, and increases chances of runoff contaminating local streams and groundwater.

 - Dormant spray, or dormant oil, is a horticultural oil that kills overwintering scale insects, mealybugs, mites, aphids, and other pests on the bark.
 The oil has either a mineral (petroleum) or plant base.
 One application of dormant spray for fruit trees per year, or less, is typical.
-Plantonix Organic Neem Bliss is an effective and organic fruit tree spray for overwintering pests.
+Plantonix Organic Neem Bliss is an effective and organic fruit tree spray for overwintering pests, as is Bonide All Seasons Horitcultural and Dormant Spray Oil.

 - Insecticidal sprays kill insects that feed on foliage, bore into trunks, or spoil developing fruit.
 Most fruits require multiple applications through the growing season for active bugs.
 Avoid spraying insecticides while flowers are present.
 BioAdvanced Vegetable and Garden Insect Spray protects fruit and lasts longer than some sprays.